nicholascu/User-Password-Authentication-Skeleton/README.md

-User-Password-Authentication-Skeleton
+User Password Authentication Skeleton
 =====================================
-A rails app that contains the essential skeleton of User/Passowrd Authentication/Sessions for reference.
+A rails app that contains the essential skeleton of User/Password Authentication/Sessions for reference.

 by NC